praveenbm5/SmartVaults/README.md

 2. Can tolerate loss of `n-1 private-keys`
 3. Useful for disaster management, accidental loss, unexpected death and factors beyond control.

-# Hybrid Custody using L2 Smart Vaults
+# Hybrid Custody using Smart Vaults

 To put it briefly, Hybrid Custody™ is a framework built on top of Smart Vaults™ and combines the best of "Self Custody" and "Managed Custody".

 You have absolute control of your private-keys and coins just like "Self Custody" and you can recover your Bitcoin even when all your private-keys are lost or stolen as if you opted for fully "Managed Custody" and you never needed to manage your private-keys to begin with.
 It's almost magic!

 With just a simple MultiSig transaction and a couple of Partially Signed Bitcoin Transactions distributed rather cleverly between the participants, Hybrid Custody using L2 Smart Vaults drastically increases the safety/security of your Bitcoin and even handles inheritance for you without any prior arrangements with your beneficiaries.
+(Watch videos linked below for detailed explanation of the Layer 2 protocol)

 This repository demostrates the feasibility and steps involved during setup, termination and recovery from Smart Vaults™ in their most basic form with just one private-key from "User" and one private-key from "Ledger" who doubles up as a Hybrid Custody Provider.

 When User's private key is lost, he can recover his Bitcoin using just Ledger's private key as with any Managed Custody Provider.

-And when User's private-key is stolen and used to initiate the unlock-and-spend process, User can cosign a spending transaction with Ledger, override the attempt and safely recover your Bitcoin.
+And when User's private-key is stolen and used to initiate the unlock-and-spend process, User can cosign a spending transaction with Ledger, override the attempt and safely recover his Bitcoin.

 Lastly, if Ledger tries to steal User's Bitcoin using it's private-key, User can always override that unlock-and-spend attempt and safely transfer his Bitcoin to wherever he wishes using just his private-key.